GeekMasher/presentations/presentations/2023-05-Defcon44131/slides.md

 # What is CodeQL?

 - :wrench: Static Code Analysis Engine
-- :books: Converts source code into data stored into a Database
+- :books: Extracts source code into data
+- :arrow_heading_down: Stores data in a Database
 - :mag: Queries run on the Database
 - :symbols: Domain-specific language called "QL"